-Tapestry is a specialized backup automation utility, written in Python 3.6 for use on unix and Windows systems.
+Tapestry was a specialized backup automation utility, written in Python 3.6 for use on unix and Windows systems.
 It is currently tested on Windows 10, Ubuntu 18.04 and Max OS X. Tapestry operates in a somewhat novel way, performing backups of whole files, operating from recursively-generated lists taken from the contents of user-specified files, packaging them using our Blockwise Packaging Algorithm before compressing, encrypting, and signing them for storage - a model which allows the user to eliminate trust in the security of the storage solution completely, with complete portability.

 Tapestry is currently in its v 2.2.0 release.
 This release included a variety of cross-platform bug fixes and performance enhancements, along with the critical feature to verify that files were unaltered during the backup creation process.
 See the changelog for details.

 Already sold, and just want to try it out?
-Flip open your shell of choice and call pip install tapestry
+Flip open your shell of choice and call pip install tapestry.

 Trust Only Uptime

 Tapestry was designed from the ground up to eliminate the need for trust wherever possible.
 For sensitive business and personal information, simply trusting your storage provider not to view or tamper with your content is just not an option.
 For that reason, we’ve implemented a number of features to place proven security technologies in the hands of our users.
+Asymmetric Encryption via PGP

 Tapestry uses Gnu Privacy Guard (GPG), a free, open-source implementation of the OpenPGP protocol, to encrypt each and every file it produces with aymmetric encryption.
 The practical upshot?
 The public half of the recovery key could be distrubted organization-wide to generate backups, while only a few trusted admins might have access to the private half.
 There’s no tedious per-file key management or reliance on low-strength passwords.
 One recovery key, one disaster avoided.